Snowflake-Applied-Field-Engineering/cortexchecker/PROJECT_COMPLETION_SUMMARY.md

 ## Conclusion

-The integration of CortexChecker and CART into the Cortex Unified Tool is **complete and ready for deployment**.
+The integration of CortexChecker and CART into the Cortex Tool is **complete and ready for deployment**.

 ### What You Have Now

-1. ✅ **Powerful Unified Tool** - Combines role checking and agent permission generation
+1. ✅ **Powerful Tool** - Combines role checking and agent permission generation
 2. ✅ **Comprehensive Documentation** - Everything needed to deploy and use
 3. ✅ **Full Test Plan** - Ready to validate functionality
 4. ✅ **Deployment Guide** - Step-by-step instructions